leonlinsx/minimal-mistakes/_posts/2020-11-18-value-value.md

 5. "EV is computed as the sum of total equity market capitalization, preferred stock, minority interest and total debt.
 The latter three components are based on reported book values, not market values, as it is difficult to get reliable market data for these items for our global sample of firms (and the differences between book and market value is likely to be small for most firms)"
 6. This doesn't totally resolve the problem of course, and is why so many people still argue about definitions and measurements today.
 It's one way of making the problem statement easier to explore though so we'll stick with it for lack of better alternatives.
 7. The details are on pdf pg 16.
 "If you limit the sample to just the largest stocks, and focus on simple sort portfolios, then B/P is not significant in the presence of E/P."
 8. Pdf pg 24.
-If you're familiar with Michael Mauboussion, the adjustments of CS HOLT are related to his work.
+If you're familiar with Michael Mauboussin, the adjustments of CS HOLT are related to his work.
 "For this purpose, we use data from Credit Suisse HOLT.
 Specifically, HOLT constructs an inflation-adjusted gross cash flow which is computed as net income adjusted for special items, depreciation & amortization, interest expense, rental expense, minority interest, and various other proprietary economic adjustments (CF HOLT).
 9. Funnily though, you won't make money all the time.
 There was a case of people hacking the SEC for early earnings information, so they had 100% perfect info, but they only made money ~70% of the time I think.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*